 The key to choosing a suitable mobile payment gateway is understanding the needs for your business and your customers, and the relationship the service you choose has with your existing systems, especially inventory, website store, bank and Point of Sale (POS).

 Why use mobile processing?

-Mobile credit card processing may be a good fit for you if your business is mobile or doesn't operate out of a traditional brick-and-mortar location, such as a food truck.
+Mobile credit card processing may be a good fit for you if your business is mobile or doesn't operate out of a traditional brick-and-mortar location, such as a food truck or market stall.
 It can also be a good option if you're opening a new business and want to start flexibly and small, with the capacity to scale up options of most systems.

 This is where a mobile credit card processor that doesn't charge fees and only charges processing costs can be a good option.
 It may also be a good processing solution for you if you typically accept cash or do most of your billing via invoicing and occasionally need to accept credit cards.